 - Trying to rank anything not related to your exact topic of the site

 The issue with these above is simply that there are not enough pages on your site talking about that specific keyword.
 The root domain might never have mentioned anything to do with this before.
 Single landing pages can no longer rank anymore for micro-niche sites, so sites need supporting blogs.
 These could be loosely related information about the location you are trying to rank, or tips on how to use your new product or why it is best to order a certain service for example.

 Imagine you have a website all about mountain biking activities, and you start selling a specialist chemical for cleaning bikes.
 If you add a page onto your website which talks about these cleaning chemicals, Google isn’t going to see your site as being relevant to this as you’ve probably never mentioned it on any other pages.
 It will be much more likely to rank pages from other sites who focus on cleaning and the specific chemicals you are talking about.

 By creating a few supporting articles which also talk about cleaning and special chemicals, you can link these to your main page and ensure that the website as a whole is relevant to this topic.
 Things like ‘The 5 Best Bike Cleaning Tips’ or ‘What to Use for Washing Bike Wheels’ are all relevant to your new product, but they fit in with the overall theme of the site as well.

 Introducing the niche relevant articles is a great search engine optimisation strategy.
-Simply because you can go after the buying intent keywords like reviews, best, cheap and informative key-phrases like ‘how to’, ‘what is’ and ‘why use’ etc. Scaling this out is going to build a brand, a presence and most importantly traffic to your website.
+Simply because you can go after the buying intent keywords like reviews, best, cheap and informative key-phrases like ‘how-to’, ‘what is’ and ‘why use’ etc. Scaling this out is going to build a brand, a presence and most important traffic to your website.
 As traffic is a strong ranking factor then this will be strengthening the site.
 Can you see now why this is helping a number of ranking factors for the future of ranking sites?

 The Knowledge Graph